New program offers farmers and organic farming advocates the opportunity to assist transitioning farmers in collaboration with Rodale Institute.

-Building on the success of its Organic Consulting Service launched in 2019, the nonprofit Rodale Institute has launched the Rodale Institute Certified Advisor program, a new accreditation that builds a network of local, trusted agricultural service providers backed by Rodale Institute’s expertise.
+Building on the success of its Organic Consulting Service launched in 2019, the nonprofit Rodale Institute has launched the Rodale Institute Certified Advisor program, a new part-time employment opportunity that builds a network of local, trusted organic consultants backed by Rodale Institute’s expertise.

 Under the management of Rodale Institute’s Organic Consulting team, Rodale Institute Certified Advisors (RICA) will meet with current and prospective organic farmers to utilize local knowledge, community, and trust to help increase organic acreage across the country.
 These advisors will be backed by nearly 75 years of research and farmer training from Rodale Institute, as well as the world-renowned reputation of the global leader in regenerative organic agriculture.

 Learn more about the program in this short video:

 “The Rodale Institute Certified Advisor program is a perfect opportunity for existing or retired farmers, organic farming advocates, or those seeking to work with transitioning farmers to get involved with helping advance organic agriculture on the ground,” said Sam Malriat, Director of Rodale Institute’s Organic Consulting Service.
 “Not only does this program allow Rodale Institute to expand our services to more farmers across the country, but it also helps foster trust by building on the knowledge that many farmers may already have of Rodale Institute as an institution.”

 The first pilot cohort of Rodale Institute Certified Advisors began the process in late 2021.
 To be eligible, participants must submit an application to Rodale Institute that includes their experience and expertise.
 Prospective Advisors must then complete associated and an exam.

 Rodale Institute’s robust Virtual Campus will support participants as they work towards attaining a Certified Adviser position and meeting the rigorous requirements.